 - Food service option.
 Coursework prepares students for school nutrition and food service management positions.

 Refer to the pre-health professions webpage for curriculum and 4-year plans specific to certain professions.

 Family Health, Global Health and Policy, Health Coach, and Nutrition and Wellness Options

 View class syllabi

-Accelerated degree option is available for the nutritional science program.
+An accelerated degree option is available for this nutritional science option.

 Graduates of the pre-health professional and research option are well-prepared for entrance in health professional programs such as medical, dental, and pharmacy school or to pursue careers in nutrition research and advanced study.
 Students pursuing a pre-professional program of study are encouraged to contact the admissions counselor at the university where they plan to complete their practice degree to determine specific course requirements.

 Prepare for your next job or internship with Career Services, where staff help you with job searches, interview preparation, and resume/cover letter review.
 As a student in the College of Agriculture and Life Sciences or the College of Human Sciences, use the career services offices associated with your college.